 You can analyse the results of your Trinity job with

-After these settings you can launch autoTrinotate with command:
+You can launch autoTrinotate with command:

 autoTrinotate analysis can require much resources so you should execute the command in with sinteractive or as a batch job.